oasci/pitt-biosc1540-2025s/content/team.md

 **Office hours:** Mondays from 11:00 am to 12:00 pm in 102 Clapp

-**Ask me about:** Working out, climbing, music, video games, and reading!
+**Ask me about:** Working out, climbing, music, video games, and reading

 **Career trajectory:** PhD and industry